-As another set of stars complete I'm A Celebrity, some of the show's secrets have been revealed.
+As another series of I'm A Celebrity wraps up, some of the show's secrets have been revealed.

 The new series launched last month and here we round up some of the hit show's little known facts...

 When casting for the show, potential celebrity campers are given a DVD to review if they've never seen it before - although some may not watch it!
 They're also given a 'talk of doom' by producers, in a bid to avoid quitters.

 Busk-Cowley, who penned the I’m a Celebrity...
 Get Me Out Of Here!
 The Inside Story book, said: “Every celebrity who is considering taking part is sent a pack including a DVD so they know precisely what they’re letting themselves in for.